 The museum is home to around 80,000 works of art, mostly dating from the mid-19th century to the early 20th century.
 It has a really cool layout and is a bit easier to see and much less intimidating than its older sibling the Louvre.
 You’ll find far fewer crowds in this gallery.

 Does it deserve a visit or a tour?
 It is an impressive art collection that comes in just behind the Louvre in terms of dedicated art museums.
 However, it may not warrant a visit on your first trip with so much to see in Paris unless you have several days in the city.

 If you have a time slot of 2 to 3 hours, you should definitely visit it.
 Like any museum, the artworks need to be brought to life by a licensed local guide.
-Read more about the top things to see at Musée d’Orsay in preparation of your visit.
+Read more about the top things to see at Musée d’Orsay in preparation for your visit.

 Address: 1 Rue de la Legion d’Honneur